andrewfdp071291/Springboard-Intro-to-Data-Science-Capstone-Project/README.md

-This repository contains work related to the capstone project of Andrew Del Prete for the Springboard Introduction to Data Science course.
+This repository contains work by Andrew Del Prete related to the Springboard Introduction to Data Science course.